FIFA Referees and the World Cup Selection ProcessBy: Morganne Gagne

 Life as a FIFA Referee

 For many FIFA officials, refereeing is not a full-time job.
-While French officials are among the best paid in Europe and can earn an average of €73,000-per-season, referees in other countries do not make this much.
-The table below shows a breakdown of how much officials earn per domestic league games:
+Although French officials are among the best paid in Europe and can earn an average of €73,000-per-season, referees in other countries do not make this much.
+The table below shows a breakdown of how much officials earn per domestic league game:

 World Cup referees make $50,000 for the tournament, which spans over 2 months.
 While this is a sizable sum, this is only awarded to the 10 best FIFA referees.
 Not all FIFA referees are granted this type of financial reward.

 Many referees hold full-time or part-time in addition to refereeing international matches.
 Scottish official Craig Thomson worked as a full-time solicitor and FIFA referee until he could no longer balance the two.
-Thomson set his sets on being selected for the World Cup and decided to go part-time as a result.
+Thomson set his sights on being selected for the World Cup and decided to become only a part-time solicitor as a result.

 “I was a full-time solicitor who went part-time as I knew I couldn’t balance the law and football unless I adjusted my lifestyle.
 My wife and family had to put up with domestic life being disrupted because of my football schedule.”